naschwin/path-finding-visualization/README.md

 # Path-finding-visualization

 # A star Path-Finding
-Astar Path Finding Visualization using Pygame.
+Astar Path Finding Visualization using Pygame.<br>
 Use mouse to create walls and press enter to start.

 # A Breadth First Search Path Finding(Shortest path)